fli-iam/shanoir-ng/README.md

 # Shanoir-NG - Import, manage and share neuroimaging data

-Shanoir-NG (Next Generation) is a software that helps neuroimaging analysis researchers, radiologists, and MRI operators to organize and share neuroimaging datasets.
+Shanoir-NG (Next Generation) is a software that helps imaging analysis researchers, radiologists, and acquisition operators to organize and share imaging datasets.

 Shanoir-NG is copyrighted by [Inria](https://www.inria.fr/) and is open source under the [GNU General Public License v3.0](LICENSE).